 This method may seem like a basic one, but once you’ve mastered it, then you’ll come back to it time and time again – like I do!
 The key is consistency and to keep practising, even on the good days.
 That way, you’ll have a vital tool in your arsenal for the bad days.

-Please remember, I am not a professional.
+Please remember to speak to a professional if you are suffering with poor mental health.
 If you are struggling and/or need to talk to someone then here are some global helplines.